 Students on Probation/Appeal Approved status must:

 - Complete all courses enrolled for the term,

 - Obtain a "C" or better in all courses for the term,

 - Comply with their Individualized Academic Plan (IAP), and

 - Comply with all other conditions of their approved appeal, including one mandated intervention to support academic progress.

 - Meet with academic advisor to reevaluate appropriate program of study and create or update an Academic Completion Plan (ACP) to support academic progress.

-Important Dates If Appealing for the Spring 2016 Term
+Important Dates If Appealing for the Fall 2016 Term